Jesshuan/Jedha-certification/README.md

     - Uber Pickups - Clustering methods with DBSCAN and KMEANS on Uber dataset, to display density's zones for Uber users in New York

 - Project n°4 : AT&T - Differents models in NLP DeepLearning (self-maded and imported) for SPAM SMS Classification

+- Project n°5 : Get arround - Data Engineering project for a pick-up car company.
+Dashboard for some analysis, Mlflow packaging for prediction models, and API production for mzchine learning usage.